sefunmi4/ethos/docs/quest-map.md

 ## Expanded Quest Card Layout

-When a quest card is expanded, the left side shows the status, log and file tabs while the right panel renders the quest map.
+When a quest card is expanded, the **left panel** renders the quest map while the **right side** displays the Status, Log and File tabs.
 The map defaults to the force‑directed graph but can switch to a folder layout when the selected task is a folder.
 Clicking nodes navigates between tasks and dragging allows attaching or detaching subtasks.

 The status board lists both issues and subtasks for the active node.
 Use the *All*, *Issues*, and *Tasks* buttons to filter the board.